Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's moderate complexity, rich annotations, and the presence of an output schema (which handles return values), the description is complete.
-It covers purpose, usage boundaries, parameter intent, and failure behavior, leaving no significant gaps for agent understanding.
+Given the tool's simplicity (one required param, clear annotations, output schema exists), the description is complete.
+It covers purpose, usage boundaries, and alternatives, leaving no gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.